BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 {% include tip/close.html %}

-To grant users some ownership of their keys, you can create an optional manual backup within settings.
-A great way to do this is by framing it as an extra layer of security or a good alternative in the case that the user loses access to their cloud account/if they feel uncomfortable trusting their provider.
+To grant users some ownership of their wallet data, you can create an optional manual backup within the settings menu.
+A great way to do this is by framing it as an extra layer of security or a good alternative in case the user loses access to their cloud account, or feels uncomfortable trusting their cloud provider.

 ---